htoomyattun/sem/use-cases/use-case-hmt-29.md

 # CHARACTERISTIC INFORMATION

 # Goal in Context
-As a Product Owner, I will generate the report of the population of a country, so these information can be accessible to the organization
+The population of a country.

 # Scope
-Population of people in a country
+Organization

 # Level
 Primary Task

 # Preconditions
+Connection to the world database

+# Success End Condition
 Report of the population of people in a country

-# Success End Condition
-Easy to manage the population of people in a country

 # Failed End Condition
-It will take a lot of time to manage
+Error message reporting unsuccessful data retrieval

 # Primary Actor
-Product Owner
+Report Admin

 # Trigger
-The organization asked to make the report.
+None

 # MAIN SUCCESS SCENARIO
-Setup github, uses dockerfiles, link database, and then make a report.
+1. Get the population of a country from the database.
+2. Display the population of a country's information.

+# EXTENSIONS
+None

+# SUB-VARIATIONS
+None

+# SCHEDULE
+DUE DATE: December 30, 2022